 Surprisingly though, Lake Qargha is also within Kabul’s borders and is a popular getaway spot for Kabulis

 Considering the several terrorist attacks that took place around the time I was visiting, it is perhaps understandable that I did my best to escape Kabul as much as possible.
-With Sardar, we took several excursions out of the city: a day trip to Panjshir valley and half-day trips to Paghman village, Istalif village and Qargha Lake.
+I took several excursions out of the city with my guide: a day trip to Panjshir valley and half-day trips to Paghman village, Istalif village and Qargha Lake.
 The biggest drawback of all of those was being stuck in Kabul’s notorious traffic on the way in and out.
 Truly, Kabul did not become my new favourite city.

 I also visited the well-known cities of Herat and Mazar-i Sharif.
 With its spectacular architecture, Herat reminded me strongly of Iran and was my favourite part of the trip.
 Unfortunately, security did not allow venturing outside the city.
 The magnificent Shrine of Hazrat Ali aside, Mazar-i Sharif was a lot less interesting as a city, but excelled at the variety of excursions outside it.
 I took a day trip to Samangan and half-day trips to Hairatan, the Hazara village nearby (“Qariye Hazara” in Dari) and Balkh.
 Hairatan was by far the most random destination of the above: its sole attraction was Amu Darya, the river separating Afghanistan and Uzbekistan, and, to a lesser extent, the bridge connecting the two countries.
 It was certainly a long drive to see not exactly much – but we had a whale of a time.